 Their deep wrinkles may be one of the most dominant physical traits your dog might have.
-From adorable folds in their faces to the sweetest of double (or triple chins), to an all-over wrinkled body – head to tails!
-No matter where your pup falls in line, they could truly benefit from having a name just as scrunchy as they are!
+From adorable folds in their faces to the sweetest of double (or triple chins) to an all-over wrinkled body, head to tail; no matter where your pup falls in line, they could truly benefit from having a name just as scrunchy as they are!

-Below we have listed the most popular wrinkly dog names for females and males, Shar Peis, Pugs, and Bulldogs.
+Below, we have listed the most popular wrinkly dog names for females and males, like Shar Peis, Pugs, and Bulldogs.
 Despite your pup’s breed, we are sure that you will find something perfect for their name!

 Female Wrinkly Dog Names

 - Lee loo